 CoreSite continues to execute on its property development pipeline and exited 2019 with 25% available capacity in NRSF in its top five markets, compared to 16% at the end of 2018.

 Balance Sheet, Financing and Liquidity

 On November 8, 2019, the Company extended its debt maturity profile and amended and restated its credit agreement, while providing additional liquidity of $100 million, which was used to pay down a portion of the revolving credit facility balance and for general corporate purposes.

 CoreSite also addressed all near-term debt maturities by combining and extending its 2020 and 2021 term loan maturities into a $350 million term loan due in April 2025, and extended the maturity date of its $150 million senior unsecured term loan from April 2023 to April 2024.
 Additionally, CoreSite extended the maturity on its revolving credit facility term from April 2022 to November 2023, with a one-year extension option.

-The Company’s balance sheet remains strong, with a ratio of net principal debt to fourth quarter annualized adjusted EBITDA of 3.8 times.
-As of the end of the fourth quarter, CoreSite had $236.2 million of total liquidity, including $2.6 million of cash and $233.6 million of available capacity on its revolving credit facility to fund its 2020 data center expansion plans, including $179.1 million of remaining construction costs on its properties currently under development.
+The Company’s balance sheet remains strong, with a ratio of net principal debt to fourth quarter annualized adjusted EBITDA of 4.7 times.
+As of the end of the fourth quarter, CoreSite had $385.6 million of total liquidity, including $3.0 million of cash and $382.6 million of available capacity on its revolving credit facility to fund its 2020 data center expansion plans, including $179.1 million of remaining construction costs on its properties currently under development.

 The Company’s outlook is based on current economic conditions, internal assumptions about its customer base, and the supply and demand dynamics of the markets in which it operates.
 The guidance does not include the impact of any future financing, investment or disposition activities, beyond what has already been disclosed.